Ontario’s clean energy provider

 OPG also owns or co-owns a number of additional facilities in Ontario and the United States:

-Co-owned gas-fired combined cycle generating stations — OPG is also a co-owner but not an operator of the Portlands Energy Centre gas-fired combined cycle generating station, and the Brighton Beach gas-fired combined cycle generating station, both located in Ontario.
+Co-owned gas-fired combined cycle generating station — OPG is also a co-owner but not an operator of the Portlands Energy Centre natural gas-fired combined cycle generating station in Ontario.

 Bruce nuclear stations — OPG also owns two other nuclear generating stations in Ontario which are leased to Bruce Power L.P.